-The Certified LabVIEW Developer (CLD) is the middle one of three LabVIEW certifications (ok, there is a fourth, but the CLED is somewhere parallel to the CLA) and earning it was one of my resolutions for the beginning of 2018.
-The LabVIEW certifications are part of my plan to become a LabVIEW expert and, of course, my boss likes it when I engage in further education.
+The CLD certification (Certified LabVIEW Developer) is the middle one of three LabVIEW certifications.
+Ok, there is a fourth, but the CLED is somewhere parallel to the CLA.
+Earning CLD was one of my resolutions for the beginning of 2018.
+The LabVIEW certifications are part of my plan to become a LabVIEW expert.
+Of course, my boss likes it when I engage in further education.
 Beside my personal motivations, with the CLD you get a nice proof of your LabVIEW skills.
 You’re not a bloody beginner anymore and at least it’s a cool badge in the NI forum.

 LabVIEW, My new Friend